Natural Resources

 Physiographic features

-Limy Loess Slopes occurs on nearly level to steeply sloping uplands or high terraces.
-The soils that house this site are very deep upland soils with silty (or loamy) surface layers and subsoils.
-On all slopes a primary identifying feature for this site is the presence of calcium carbonate at or within ten inches the soil surface.
+Limy Loess Slopes occurs on nearly level to steeply sloping uplands.
+The soils present on this site are very deep upland soils with silty (or loamy) surface layers and subsoils.
+A primary identifying feature for this site is the presence of calcium carbonate at or within ten inches the soil surface.
 This site produces runoff to areas lower on the landscape and is subject to severe erosion by water in the absence of adequate vegetation.
 Livestock trailing on this site often leads to the formation of gullies.

 Figure 2.
 Block Diagram